oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 3.1.7 Core Type Examples

-This section provides illustrative examples of the JADN base types.
+This section provides illustrative examples of the JADN core types.
 For each type, the definition from the [[JADN Specification](#jadn-v10)] is quoted, the relevant type options are listed, and an example is provided using the JADN and JIDL